Stuycs-K/finalprojectapcs-3-argat-maxim-murgescu-adi/DEVLOG-max.md

 ### 2025-06-08 - Final Touches, Editing the video.
 Finished adding particles to the game, also slightly changed the way the graphics look by modifying the stroke width at different times.
 This creates a small white accent on the active piece but not on the dropped map.
 Around an hour of actual work time.

+### Partner Declaration
+I believe this document accurately reflects the contributions of my teamate.